Rio 2016 Paralympics: Most inspiring moments

 INDIA

-India also made history, as 45-year-old shot putter Deep Malik became its first female Paralympic medal winner.
+India also made history, as 45-year-old shot putter Deepa Malik became its first female Paralympic medal winner.

 "I dared to dream ...
-I am so happy that I can give this to my country," Malik told the Games' official website having won silver in the F53 class.
+I am so happy that I can give this to my country," Malik told the Games' official website after taking silver in the F53 class.

 NIGERIA